hem-chandra/hem-chandra.github.io/_posts/2024-04-09-What_is_Artificial Intelligence.md

 In the last two decades, we have been using Artificial Intelligence (AI) in various corners of our lives, from smartwatches to space programs.
 Today *AI has permeated our daily lives, and we are very near to completely relying on it*.
 What is AI?
 There is no universal definition of it.
-However, emeritus Stanford Prof. John McCarthy, who coined the term AI in 1955, defined it as <u>"science and engineering of making intelligent machines”</u>.
+However, emeritus Stanford Prof. John McCarthy, who coined the term AI in 1955, defined it as <b>"science and engineering of making intelligent machines”</b>.

 In the present day, you may have encountered terms like machine learning(ML), computer vision(CV), deep learning(DL), natural language processing(NLP), etc. These terms represent AI components.
 The relation between AI, ML, and DL is shown in the below figure.